chef/chef-web-docs/content/custom_resource_glossary.md

 end
 ```

-The following properties are identical to the properties in the execute resource, which we are embededing in the custom resource.
+The following properties are identical to the properties in the execute resource, which we are embedding in the custom resource.

 - `property :cwd`
 - `property :environment`